Penalties of over Rs 9 lakh slapped on polluters in UP's Noida, Greater Noida, two builders among offenders | Business

 - India

-Penalties worth over Rs 9 lakh were issued to offenders, including two real estate developers, for violating guidelines of the Grade Response Action Plan (GRAP) in Noida and Greater Noida on Wednesday, officials said.
+Penalties worth over Rs 9 lakh were issued to offenders, including two real estate developers, for violating guidelines of the Grade Response Action Plan (GRAP) in Noida and Greater Noida, officials said.

-In a statement, the Noida Authority said it issued penalties to violators in 11 cases where construction material was found kept in open, in violation of the anti-pollution rules.
+In a statement on Wednesday, the Noida Authority said it issued penalties to violators in 11 cases where construction material was found kept in open, in violation of the anti-pollution rules.

 ''Penalties totalling Rs 3.80 lakh were imposed on the offenders in these 11 cases,'' the Noida Authority said.